2022 Vuelta a Espana Betting Tips & Predictions (August 19 – September 11)

 BetZillion brings you a free betting preview for the 2022 Vuelta a Espana, with expert betting picks and top odds courtesy of the best cycling betting sites.

-As one of the most prestigious Grand Tour races of the season, Vuelta a Espana is a race no cycling fan should miss.
+As one of the season’s most prestigious Grand Tour races, Vuelta a Espana is a race, no cycling fan should miss.
 Moreover, it’s an event that attracts many sports bettors looking to take advantage of many betting opportunities as they search for the best bets on the Vuelta a Espana 2022 odds markets.

 In this betting preview, we will take a closer look at the route map, Vuelta a Espana odds 2022 and provide you with our expert race preview and top Vuelta 2022 predictions you should follow.

 Vuelta a Espana (or Tour de Spain) is an annual multi-stage cycling race inspired by the success of the Tour de France and Giro d’Italia.
 Tour de Spain was first organized in 1935 but was prevented from being gun by the Spanish Civil War and World War II early into its existence; however, it has been held annually since 1955, making it the youngest of the 3 Grand Tours.

 While Vuelta a Espana’s route map changes every year, the format of the race has remained the same throughout the years, featuring at least 2-time trials, the passage through the Pyrenees, and the finish in Madrid.
 Notably, though, the start position of the race regularly changes.